Gay California Catholic teacher's firing sparks online petition

 The Archdiocese of Los Angeles declined to comment on the grounds that the school is privately run and not under its jurisdiction.

-Pope Francis, who was elected in March, told reporters this week on a flight from Brazil that gays should be integrated into society, but that homosexual acts were a sin.
+Pope Francis, who was elected in March, this week told reporters on a flight from Brazil that gays should be integrated into society, but homosexual acts are a sin.

-Thirteen U.S. states and the District of Columbia now allow same-sex unions, with Minnesota and Rhode Island joining that group on Thursday.
+Thirteen U.S. states now allow same-sex unions, with Minnesota and Rhode Island joining that group on Thursday.

-Karl Manheim, a Loyola Law School professor, said a 2012 U.S. Supreme Court ruling found that religious institutions could not exempt lay employees from workplace protections.
+Karl Manheim, a Loyola Law School professor, said a 2012 U.S. Supreme Court ruling found that religious institutions cannot exempt lay employees from workplace protections.

 "To the extent that the church is involved in ordinary business operations, and running a school typically is, they're going to be subject to state and federal statutes," he said.